Our bottom line

 As an all-round type credit card, the Nationwide Select could be a great option.
 The card offers 12 months of 0% interest on both purchases and balance transfers, and no balance transfer fee, which should be very helpful for many people looking to avoid hefty interest payments.

 Add to that no foreign transaction fees, no annual fee, and a comparatively low APR, and you end up with a pretty nice package.

 However, if your focus is finding the longest 0% period on either purchases or balance transfers, then it may be worth searching further.
 It’s possible to find 0% periods much longer than 12 months.

 The card is also only available to Nationwide current account customers.
 That makes it a particularly great choice for Nationwide customers.
-That hurts the appeal for those that don’t already bank with Nationwide, but could be reason to consider a Nationwide current account.
+That hurts the appeal for those that don’t already bank with Nationwide but could be a reason to consider a Nationwide current account.

 The Motley Fool receives compensation from some advertisers who provide products and services that may be covered by our editorial team.
 It’s one way we make money.
 But know that our editorial integrity and transparency matters most and our ratings aren’t influenced by compensation.
 Also, while we aim to feature some of the best products available, we do not review every product on the market.
 Learn more here.
 Any opinions or statements in this article belong to the author, and may be shared by The Motley Fool, however they were not provided or endorsed by our affiliate partners, unless expressly indicated.